rnd195/marp-community-themes/README.md

 This software is licensed under the [MIT License](https://github.com/rnd195/marp-community-themes/blob/live/LICENSE).
 License files of the featured themes can be found in the `themes/licenses/` directory.

+# Privacy notice

+Please, be aware that some of the featured themes import fonts from the Google Fonts service.
+Refer to their [Privacy FAQ](https://developers.google.com/fonts/faq/privacy) for more information.